ElektraInitiative/libelektra/doc/tutorials/cascading.md

 Looking at this order, we can see that if a configuration option isn't specified by the user (then it would be in the `user` namespace), it will be loaded from the `system` namespace.
-In this case, the option in the `system` namespace works like a default value.
+In this case, the option in the `system` namespace will be used if the key hasn't been defined by the user.

 ```
 $ sudo kdb set system/t/test "hello world"